wandb/docs/docs/support/can_rerun_grid_search.md

 tags:
    - sweeps
 ---

-Yes.
-If you exhaust a grid search but want to re-execute some of the W&B Runs (for example because some crashed).
-Delete the W&B Runs ones you want to re-execute, then choose the **Resume** button on the [sweep control page](../guides/sweeps/sweeps-ui.md).
-Finally, start new W&B Sweep agents with the new Sweep ID.
+If a grid search completes but some W&B Runs need re-execution due to crashes, delete the specific W&B Runs to re-run.
+Then, select the **Resume** button on the [sweep control page](../guides/sweeps/sweeps-ui.md).
+Start new W&B Sweep agents using the new Sweep ID.

-Parameter combinations with completed W&B Runs are not re-executed.
+W&B Run parameter combinations that completed are not re-executed.